Alexander family murders: Event

 The family settled at number 37, Jesús de Nazareno Street, in the island's capital, Santa Cruz de Tenerife.
 On the afternoon of December 16, 1970, one of the twin sisters, Sabine, was sent to San Cristóbal de La Laguna to work at the office of Dr. Walter Trenkel, a German doctor based in the Canary Islands.
 This fact allowed her to be the only survivor of the massacre.

 That same afternoon, according to the testimony given by father and son, Frank (16 years old) believed he felt a sign and stated that his mother "had a demonic look, cold as ice and a sarcastic smile on her lips".
 That supposed look triggered the subsequent murder.
 Grabbing a wooden hanger from the closet, Frank began to hit his mother Dagmar (41 years old) on the head, until she became unconscious.
 Dagmar did not resist.
 Harald (39 years old), meanwhile, played the harmonium and accordion and recited some psalms while his son murdered his mother.
 Then they began to mutilate and dissect the body: they removed her breasts and genitals, which were hung on the wall.

 Then they entered the next room, where Marina (17 years old) and Petra (15), Sabine's twin sister, were.
-Frank Alexander states that his sisters are also possessed by the devil and proceeds to "free them from the evil one".
+Frank Alexander stated that his sisters were also possessed by the devil and proceeded to "free them from the evil one.”
 Like the mother, the two daughters did not protect themselves from the blows and were subsequently mutilated.
-After the massacre, Frank and Harald showered and prepared to flee back to Germany; Not having their passports (they were destroyed in the violence), they spent a night in the south of the island before returning to find the surviving daughter, Sabine, and confess to the triple murder.
-Upon hearing the news, she reacted by hugging her father and brother.
+After the massacre, Frank and Harald showered and prepared to flee back to Germany; however, not having their passports (they were destroyed in the violence), the two spent a night in the south of the island before returning to find the surviving daughter, Sabine, and confessing to the triple murder.
+Upon hearing the news, Sabine reacted by hugging her father and brother.
 Dr. Trenkler, who was present when Harald and Frank confessed to the crimes, immediately called the police.
 Two days after the massacre, on 18 December, the police showed up at the Alexander home.